 This is an old rev. E1 SD2SNES cart, that I’ve bought several years ago from Krikzz.

-First look at the opened AV Famicom and the NESRGB kit.
-A lot of assembling needs to be done.
+A first look at the opened AV Famicom and the NESRGB kit.
+There is still a lot to be assembled.
+The installation guide for the AV Famicom can be found here.

 Today the second game for the Datach Joint ROM System was waiting for me at the post office.
 I’m glad to have found it for a decent price as these mini cartridges and barcode cards are quite rare and/or pricey.